Grand Theft Auto III: Design

-Grand Theft Auto III is the first 3D game in the series, using Criterion Games's RenderWare game engine.
+Grand Theft Auto III is the first 3D game in the series, using Criterion Games's game engine, RenderWare.
 Executive producer Sam Houser had always wanted the series to move to 3D, and DMA Design had experimented with 3D worlds in games like Body Harvest and Space Station Silicon Valley.
 With the release of the PlayStation 2 in 2000, the team believed a large 3D world was finally possible.
-Art director Aaron Garbut felt that other video games at the time "were a thing you played", whereas he wanted Grand Theft Auto III to be "a place you lived in".
+Art director Aaron Garbut felt other video games at the time "were a thing you played", whereas he wanted Grand Theft Auto III to be "a place you lived in".
 A planned online multiplayer mode was dropped due to time and resource limitations.

 Grand Theft Auto III is the first game in the series to use a third-person perspective view, positioning the camera closer to the player character.

-When designing the game, the development team expanded upon concepts introduced in the previous Grand Theft Auto games.
+The development team expanded upon concepts introduced in the previous Grand Theft Auto games.
 Benzies said the intent was to recreate the "freedom and diversity" of the previous games in a "living, breathing 3D world", using the power of the PlayStation 2.
 The console's support for DVDs, an upgrade from the PlayStation's compact disc format, gave the developers more storage space for animations, music and environments.
 Despite this, the team felt constrained by the PlayStation 2's 32 megabytes of RAM, due to the scale of the game.
 Its size also created difficulties for the testers, due to the variety of scenarios they needed to validate.
 Benzies believed that creating a living city was the "underlying principle" of the game's concept during development.
-Sam Houser felt that the game's 3D element allowed the "chemistry of the team [to come] together perfectly for the first time".
+Sam Houser felt the 3D element allowed the "chemistry of the team [to come] together perfectly for the first time".